 The current version is compiled on 64bit gcc compiler.
-If you have old 32bit computer and need 32bit version, please recompile is on 32bit compiler.
-The command for compiling (GCC) is:- g++ -o OpenDHCPServer.exe OpenDHCPServer.cpp -lwsock32 -liphlpapi -lws2\32

 64 bit version will not cause Y2038 issue.
+If you have old 32bit computer and need 32bit version, please download 32 version.
+You can also compile from source:- g++ -o OpenDHCPServer.exe OpenDHCPServer.cpp -lwsock32 -liphlpapi -lws2 32 on any of 32bit or 64bit compiler.
+Comping on 64bit compiler will not cause Y2038 issue.